DBinaghi/plugin-LimitVisibilityToOwn/README.md

 ## Description

-This Omeka Classic plugin allows to limit the visibility of Items and/or Collections to just the ones the user have contributed.
+This Omeka Classic plugin allows to limit, while in Admin mode, the visibility of Items and/or Collections to just the ones the user have contributed.
 Visibility rights are allocated by user role.

-Please note: this plugin does not restrict access to Items or Collections, so anybody using a direct URL or a specific plugin (as Collection Tree, for instance) will still be able to display the targeted Item or Collection
+Please note: this plugin does not restrict access to Items or Collections, so anybody using a direct URL or a specific plugin (as Collection Tree, for instance) will still be able to display the targeted Item or Collection.

 ## Installation
 Uncompress files and rename plugin folder "LimitVisibilityToOwn".